-LPS methods are well-understood for the Oseen problem (cf. [9, 10, 39, 41]).
-Recent attempts for the extension of the numerical analysis of LPS methods to the time-dependent incompressible NSE can be found in [2, 13], and also in [16] for the LPS method analyzed in the present paper.
-However, the analysis in [16] proves only stability and weak convergence of the proposed method in natural norms, while in [2, 13] just the semi-discrete in time problem is considered.
+LPS methods are well-understood for the Oseen problem (cf. [10, 11, 26, 41, 43]).
+Recent attempts for the extension of the numerical analysis of LPS methods to the time-dependent incompressible NSE can be found in [3, 14], and also in [17] for the LPS method analyzed in the present paper.
+However, the analysis in [17] proves only stability and weak convergence of the proposed method in natural norms, while in [3, 14] just the space semi-discrete problem is considered.
 Thus, the present paper aims to complement the available results with the extension of the error analysis to the fully discrete incompressible evolution NSE.
-Since LPS methods may be cast in the Variational Multi-Scale (VMS) framework (cf. [9]), the present paper also constitutes a step forward to the survey and classification of VMS methods.
+Since LPS methods may be cast in the Variational Multi-Scale (VMS) framework (cf. [10]), the present paper also constitutes a step forward to the survey and classification of VMS methods (see [1] for a recent detailed review of VMS methods for the simulation of turbulent incompressible flows).
 The connection to VMS methods was a motivation to perform the studies presented in this paper.

 In this paper, optimal error estimates for smooth unsteady solutions are proved on the basis of specific inf-sup conditions.
-The error analysis permits to show the strong convergence of the proposed method for slightly smooth flows and a subsequent asymptotic energy balance of the system.
+The error analysis permits to show the strong convergence of the proposed method for slightly smooth flows (i.e., $(u, p) \in C^0(\mathbf{H}^2) \times C^0(H^1)$ at least) and a subsequent asymptotic energy balance of the system.
 The convergence order decreases with the regularity of the flow, but potentially maintaining these schemes as suitable and useful tools for the simulation of turbulent flows.
 We also include numerical tests for the 3D Beltrami flow in laminar regime that agree well with the theoretical expectations of the performed numerical analysis.
 Finally, numerical studies for a plane mixing layer problem confirm that good accuracy is achieved for simulating a high Reynolds number flow on coarse grids.